 Message from Dr. Elizabeth Mayer-Davis, Chair of the Department of Nutrition

 Nutrition is a pivotal factor in changing the trajectory of public health around the globe.
-Critical public health issues – ranging from food insecurity and obesity to cardiovascular disease, diabetes, and cancer – can be impacted by nutrition research and practice.
-Developing and evaluating strategies to improve health through nutrition requires innovative, interdisciplinary research that spans the continuum from basic science to social science research, clinical interventions, and public policy.
-The UNC Department of Nutrition brings together experts in community, population-based, clinical, and basic science to study complex metabolic pathways, regulatory mechanisms, human behaviors, and policy.
+Critical public health issues – ranging from food insecurity and obesity to cardiovascular disease, diabetes and cancer – are touched by nutrition research and practice.
+With the COVID-19 pandemic’s disproportionate effects on people and communities of color, the role of nutrition to address health inequity and improve public health is more important now than ever.
+Evaluating health risks for populations and developing strategies to reduce these risks through nutrition requires innovative, interdisciplinary research that spans the continuum from basic science to social science research, clinical interventions and public policy.

 With Warmest Regards,

 Elizabeth Mayer-Davis, PhD, is the Cary C. Boshamer Distinguished Professor of Nutrition and Medicine, and Chair of the Department of Nutrition at the UNC Gillings School of Public Health at the University of North Carolina at Chapel Hill.